NYC Open Data Week 2019: Call for session ideas and event submissions!

 NYC School of Data (www.schoolofdata.nyc) is a day-long conference about the intersection of community, open data, open government & open source technologies and serves as the annual kickoff to Open Data Week on Saturday March 2nd, which is also International Open Data Day 2019.
 School of Data is looking for speakers and session organizers - a great way to get involved in Open Data Week 2019 if you are looking for support with a venue and other logistical details for your event concept.

-The deadline for Open Data Week 2019 (and School of Data!) submissions is Friday January 4, 2019.
+The deadline for Open Data Week 2019 (and School of Data!) submissions is Friday January 4, 2019 (We've extended the deadline to Friday, January 11, 2019).
 Submitters will be notified by January 11, 2019 of their acceptance as an Open Data Week 2019 and/or School of Data event.
+(If you've submitted after January 4th, you will be notified before January 18th.)
 Feel free to submit more than one idea!
 We hope to see creative submissions: A virtual reality experience?
 An art installation?
 Training community members?
 All ideas are welcome!

 The 2019 Open Data Week Team will host webinars for you to learn more about Open Data Week, its events, and ask questions on Tuesday November 27th from 4-5pm EST and Wednesday December 5th from 4-5pm EST .
 Both are optional and will cover the same content.
 You can sign up for a webinar via this form.